MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 [!INCLUDE [applies-to-weblogic-offers.md](includes/applies-to-weblogic-offers.md)]

-This article shows you how to configure passwordless database connection in Azure Oracle WebLogic offers using the Azure portal.
+This article shows you how to configure passwordless database connection in Azure Oracle WebLogic offers with the Azure portal.

-There are passwordless connections support for the following database:

-- MySQL

 In this guide, you will:

+> [!div class="checklist"]
-- Provision database resources using Azure CLI.
+> - Provision database resources using Azure CLI.
-- Enable Azure AD administrator in database.
+> - Enable Azure AD administrator in database.
-- Provision a user assigned managed identity and create a database user for it.
+> - Provision a user assigned managed identity and create a database user for it.
-- Configure passwordless database connection in Oracle WebLogic offers using the Azure portal.
+> - Configure passwordless database connection in Oracle WebLogic offers with the Azure portal.
-- Validate the database connection.
+> - Validate the database connection.

+The offers support passwordless connections for the following database:

+> [!div class="checklist"]
+> - MySQL

 ## Prerequisites